⚡ Easily Trade – Apple, Microsoft , Tesla and Google Stocks - Open a Free demo with Plus500

 USD/ILS Price Prediction for the Next 5 Years

-The US Dollar was on a bullish trend for several years, especially picking up pace from 2018 until March 2020.
-But the situation has reversed since then, and the USD has been on a bearish trend since the surge of the initial panic.
-The US economy has been performing quite well since the reopening in May, and it kept pace in the fall as well, unlike in other places, where the economy is probably heading into another recession.
-However, the US Dollar has been in a constant decline, which accelerated in November after the US elections.
-Economists associate this with the coming economic stimulus, which should be around $ 2 trillion, which is likely to weaken the USD, even though a similar package in the Eurozone had a positive impact on the Euro.
+The US economy performed quite well since reopening in May 2021, and it kept pace in the fall as well, unlike in other places, where the economy was probably headed towards a recession.
+However, the US Dollar hit a constant decline, which accelerated in November 2021 after the US elections.
+Economists attributed this to the coming economic stimulus, which was around $ 2 trillion, and likely weakened the US dollar.

 The economy of Israel, on the other hand, returned to contraction in the fall, when the new lockdowns were imposed, even though the restrictions have been eased somewhat since November.
 The economy bounced back nicely in Q3, as the GDP expanded by 37.9, in contrast to the 29.8% decline in Q2, during the first lockdown.
 Nonetheless, YoY GDP still remained negative in Q3, falling by 1.9%, following the 7.1% decline in Q2.
 Q4 should be worse, due to intensified restrictions, although the Israeli Shekel has been gaining ground against the USD, as the decline in the charts shows.
 But, that could also be attributed to the fall of the USD during 2020.
 The increase in forex reserves is another factor, although YoY CPI inflation has been negative since October 2020.
 But, the Bank of Israel (BOI) is probably the central bank that has cut interest rates the least in 2020, bringing them down to 1.60% from 1.75%, which is only a minimal cut.
 This has kept the Shekel steady, while the USD has been declining, pushing USD/ILS down.

-In this section we will take a look at technical analysis for USD/ILS, which looks bearish, unless the previous low olds.
+In this section, we will take a look at technical analysis for USD/ILS, which looks bearish, unless the previous low olds.
 In the early 1990s, this pair was trading at about 2.60, as we mentioned in the opening, but with a strong bias to the upside, which lasted throughout that decade.
 The pace of the uptrend was quite strong, and it accelerated further, pushing the price above 5 by the middle of 2002.
 But, that was it for buyers, and the reversal started to take place.
 We saw another attempt to the upside at the end of that year, but buyers failed to reach the 5 level, and the price formed an upside-down pin candlestick in February 2003, which is a bearish reversing signal after the uptrend.

 Since then, the pressure has been to the downside, despite the bounce off the low at 3.20, after the 2008 crisis.
 That is confirmed by the lower highs in the USD/ILS pair, which have been declining during every retrace higher.
 Moving averages have been doing a great job as resistance, particularly the 200 SMA (purple) on the monthly chart, which stopped the climbs throughout the last decade, while the bottom was provided in the area around the 3.40 level.
 In February this year, the price bounced off that support zone for the last time, and the price surged to 3.89 during the panic in March, but the 200 SMA put a stop to the surge and the price finally broke the support zone in the second half of 2020.
 Now the USD/ILS is heading lower, and if the 2008 low of 3.20 is broken, this pair will head for 3.00.